New Zealand Wide Pro Wrestling: Expansion

-NZWPW performed shows in Christchurch, Palmerston North, Porirua, Otaki, Levin, Paraparaumu, Blenheim and many others major centres up and down the country making it the most widely touring New Zealand promotion and the only one to perform regularly in both New Zealand's North Island and South Island.
+NZWPW performed shows in Christchurch, Palmerston North, Porirua, Ōtaki, Levin, Paraparaumu, Blenheim and many others major centres up and down the country making it the most widely touring New Zealand promotion and the only one to perform regularly in both New Zealand's North Island and South Island.
 Wrestlers from NZWPW have also wrestled for Australian promotion Impact Pro Wrestling Australia (formerly Major Impact Wrestling).
 Female wrestler Misty also competed in the all women's Australian promotion PWWA.

 In May 2006 a number of NZWPW wrestlers, led by former NZWPW booker The Punisher and WCW/NWA star Rip Morgan, left to set up a rival promotion called Kiwi Pro Wrestling.
 Since then NZWPW has had an on-again-off-again working relationship with Auckland-based promotion Impact Pro Wrestling.
 In 2008 NZWPW featured on the television show 'Good Morning' which is a nationally seen show on TV One to promote Powerplay V with all profits being donated to the Te Omanga Hospice.
 It continued on its charity work in 2009 when it ran a show to raise funds for the Movember foundation.
 NZWPW also co-promoted a show with the Australasian Wrestling Federation featuring Raven.
 In 2009 Chris Masters featured at Powerplay VI, making numerous television appearances to promote the event including 'Good Morning' and '20/20'.